-At a more domestic level, the service sector is facing a significant cost in re-opening with restrictions such as social distancing limiting the flow of customers through retail outlets, in cafes or on airlines, for example.
-For those sectors, labour productivity will be lower and unit wage costs higher, so creating the prospect of higher prices and lower output, i.e. stagflation (when lower economic growth is accompanied by higher inflation).
+Similarly, at a more domestic level, the service sector is facing a significant cost in re-opening with restrictions such as social distancing limiting the flow of customers through retail outlets, in cafes or on airlines, for example.
+For those sectors, labour productivity will be lower and unit wage costs higher, so creating the prospect of higher prices and lower output i.e. stagflation (when lower economic growth is accompanied by higher inflation).

 Wage rates could also accelerate as a result of the slowdown in migration, which will reduce the supply of labour and hit economies such as the UK particularly hard.

 These factors do point to some upward pressure on inflation over the medium term, but they have to be seen in the context of weaker demand as over the same time horizon governments will have to tackle the increase in debt built up during the pandemic.

 For the G20 group of advanced economies the level of government debt is set to exceed 130% of GDP on IMF projections this year (chart 4), higher than the level reached in World War Two.
 Debt deflation will weigh on activity as governments de-lever, a task which will be made more difficult by increased demands for greater spending on healthcare in the wake of the pandemic.